matthael/matthael/README.md

 # Hi , i'm Matheus or anão 👋

 - 🔭 currently i work with front-end
-- 🌱 i (try) learning HTML5 , CSS3 , JAVA
+- 🌱 i'am learning HTML5 , CSS3 , JAVA
 - ⚡ Fun fact: i'm not a dwarf just a 1.60m guy but comparing with my friends i'm like a dwarf :)

 ### ABOUT ME :